Qian Daosun: Early life

-Qian Daosun was a close friend of Lu Xun and Xu Shoushang (1983–1948).
-Together with them, he co-authored the Twelve Symbols national emblem in 1912.
+In 1900, when Qian was 13 years old, he went to Japan with his diplomat father, and studied at Keio Yochisha Elementary School, Seijo Gakkou, and Tokyo Koto Shihan Gakkou.
+Later Qian went to Belgium and Italy with his family and received education first in French, Italian, and later in German and medicine before he returned to China.
+In 1912, together with Lu Xun and Xu Shoushang, Qian co-designed the Twelve Symbols national emblem.
 Since 1927, Qian taught Japanese in the Tsinghua University, where he obtained the professor's title in 1931, while also being the head of the university library.